PERFORMANCES and EVENTS

 For further details, please email and provide your name, why you want to take part in our exchange program, and whether you are a student, artist, dancer or other.

 TU Dance Center is offering its spacious dance studios for rent when available.

 TU Dance Center has studios that are 33x56 feet (Studio 1) and 21x46 feet (Studio 2) with sprung floors and Marley-type surface, fixed and portable barres, mirrors, pianos, sound equipment, high ceilings, and natural light.
 The Center also features an air conditioned green room, kitchenette and dressing room, and free off-street parking.

 TU Dance Center is convenient to both Minneapolis and St. Paul from I-94/Vandalia exit.
 Find us on the north side of University Avenue, one block east of Vandalia, located directly behind Subway on the building's east side.

-Erin Thompson teaches advanced modern dance classes at Zenon this fall.
+Erin Thompson teaches advanced modern dance classes at Zenon this winter.
 Classes explore experiential anatomy, ease and efficiency of movement, and power from the ground.

 Thursdays - 9:30am-11:00am, with Dean Magraw on guitar!

 $15 per 90-minute class, $1 off for professionals; $140 for a ten-class card.